mindspore-ai/docs/tutorials/experts/source_en/parallel/pangu_alpha.md

 ### Self-Attention

-Self-Attention can be implemented directly via `mindspore.nn.transformer.MultiHeadAttention`.
+Self-Attention can be implemented directly via `mindformers.modules.MultiHeadAttention`.
 In the process of computing Attention, the input vector needs to be projected to the Query, Key, and Value vectors, and then the output of attention needs to be passed through the Dense layer again after the calculation of attention is completed.
 The following describes the strategy configuration of these three sections respectively.

 - Three Dense Matrix Multiplication